Tamarind (Imli) املی

 Rice Dishes:

-In some regions, tamarind is added to rice dishes such as biryani or pulao to provide a unique flavor.
+Regions add tamarind to rice dishes such as biryani or pulao to provide a unique flavor.

 Street Food and Snacks: